Revisiting and Expanding the IPv6 Periphery: Global-Scale Measurement and Security Analysis: Acknowledgment

 \section{Acknowledgment}

-Authors were supported by the National Natural Science Foundation of China (No. 62502236, No. U25B2025), the Natural Science Foundation of Tianjin (No. 24JCQNJC02070), and the Open Project of Key Laboratory of Industrial Information Security Perceptionand Evaluation Technology, Ministry of Industry andInformation Technology.
+Authors were supported by the National Natural Science Foundation of China (No. 62502236, No. U25B2025), the Natural Science Foundation of Tianjin (No. 24JCQNJC02070), and the Open Project of Key Laboratory of Industrial Information Security Perception and Evaluation Technology, Ministry of Industry and Information Technology.